Locksmith

 I've lost the only transponder key to my 2003 ford ranger.
 I was told the only thing I can do is replace the ignition cylinder, then have it towed to a dealer so they can program it.
 Is there any other way to get this fixed?

-Asked by msa_45 over 9 years ago
+Asked by msa_45 almost 10 years ago

 That's not true at all.
 A locksmith can come out to you & make a key to your truck & program the key to your truck on site.
 The only reason it would need to be replaced is if your ignition key is different than your door key (usually they're the same key) or if the ignition is severely worn or damaged.

-Asked by mw almost 10 years ago
+Asked by Logan over 10 years ago